 Opt-in a syncing lead or Contact

-If you wish to opt back in a synching lead or contact, its is recommended that you do not delete the Acoustic Campaign contact if it is syncing to Microsoft Dynamics CRM.
-If deleted, marketing history already being tracked to this Acoustic Campaign Contact will no longer be referenced and the Microsoft CRM record will have lost its twin record in Engage.
+If you want to opt a synching lead or contact back in, don't delete the Acoustic Campaign contact if it is syncing to Microsoft Dynamics CRM.
+If deleted, marketing history already being tracked to this Acoustic Campaign Contact will no longer be referenced, and the Microsoft CRM record will have lost its twin record in Engage.

-To properly opt-in a syncing record that was previously opted out will require submitting a web form that uses Contact Matching to uniquely identify the record (often by email) that needs to be opted back in.
-Once you have opted in the record using a web form you will also need to manually remove the email address from the master suppression list.
+To correctly opt in, a syncing record that was previously opted out will require submitting a web form that uses Contact Matching to uniquely identify the record (often by email) that needs to opt back in.
+Once you have opted in the record using a web form, you must manually remove the email address from the master suppression list.

 Note: The client will often use the same web form over and over again when the need arises.
-Do not select the Auto-populate if contact is known when configuring the web form, otherwise, you may begin overwriting the previously submitted contact with a different email address.
+Do not select Auto-populate if contact is known when configuring the web form.
+If not, you can begin overwriting the previously submitted contact with a different email address.

 Qualifying a synchronizing lead and making it a contact in Microsoft Dynamics